petermorley2023/DA401_Morley/README.md

 * This file is my research paper which contains all information regarding domain review, methods of analysis, results, and conclusion.

 2. File Name: Executive_Summary.pdf
 * This file is my executive summary which summarizes my project as a whole.
-In other words a one page version of my final paper.
+It includes a summary of the introduction, data, methods, results, and recommendations found in the Final Paper.pdf file.